* Ukraine conflict continues, Russia seizes marine base

-Ukraine announced the evacuation of its troops from Crimea, essentially yielding the region to Russian forces, which seized a Ukrainian marine base.
+Ukraine announced the evacuation of its troops from Crimea, essentially yielding the region to Russian forces, which earlier seized a Ukrainian marine base there.
 While few U.S. companies have excessive exposure to the region, investors are concerned about the potential economic fallout from any escalation in tensions.

 U.S. President Barack Obama, who has imposed personal sanctions against some of Russian President Vladimir Putin's political and business allies, began crisis talks with his European allies over how to respond in the biggest East-West conflict since the Cold War.

-In the latest snapshot of the U.S. economy, financial data firm Markit said its preliminary read on March manufacturing activity slowed after nearing a four-year high last month.
-Markit, however, said the rate of growth and the pace of hiring remained strong.
+In the latest economic data, financial data firm Markit said its preliminary read on March U.S. manufacturing activity slowed after nearing a four-year high last month, but the rate of growth and the pace of hiring remained strong.

-NU Skin Enterprises Inc shares soared 18.2 percent to $88.66 on heavy volume.
-China fined the company $540,000 for illegal product sales and misleading local consumers, a smaller penalty than expected.
+NU Skin Enterprises Inc shares soared about 19.1 percent to $89.34 on heavy volume.
+Earlier, China fined the company more than $500,000 for illegal product sales and misleading local consumers, China's State Administration for Industry & Commerce said in a statement on its website.
+NU Skin last week said it expected a fine.